samapriya/awesome-gee-community-datasets/docs/projects/cci_agb.md

 # ESA CCI Global Forest Above Ground Biomass

-This dataset updated to v5.01 provides estimates of forest above-ground biomass for the years 2010, 2015, 2016, 2017, 2018, 2019, 2020 and 2021.
-These estimates are derived from a combination of Earth observation data, depending on the year, obtained from the Copernicus Sentinel-1 mission, Envisat's ASAR instrument, and JAXA's Advanced Land Observing Satellite (ALOS-1 and ALOS-2), along with additional information from other Earth observation sources.
+This dataset updated to v6.0 provides estimates of forest above-ground biomass for the years 2007, 2010, 2015, 2016, 2017, 2018, 2019, 2020, 2021, and 2022.
+These estimates are derived from a combination of Earth observation data, depending on the year, obtained from the Copernicus Sentinel-1 mission, Envisat’s ASAR (Advanced Synthetic Aperture Radar) instrument, and JAXA's Advanced Land Observing Satellite (ALOS-1 and ALOS-2), along with additional information from other Earth observation sources.
 The dataset has been generated as part of the European Space Agency's (ESA's) Climate Change Initiative (CCI) program by the Biomass CCI team.

+Compared to version 5, version 6 consists of updated AGB maps for the years 2010, 2015, 2016, 2017, 2018, 2019, 2020, 2021 and new AGB maps for 2007 and 2022.
 The dataset includes multi-temporal observations at L-band for all biomes and for each year.
 The above-ground biomass (AGB) maps utilize revised allometries, which are now based on a more extensive collection of spaceborne LiDAR data from the GEDI and ICESat-2 missions.
-The retrieval algorithm now incorporates temporal information to capture and preserve biomass dynamics as expressed in the remote sensing data.
+The retrieval algorithm incorporates extended ICESat-2 observations to calibrate retrieval models and a refined cost function that preserves temporal features as expressed in the remote sensing data, limiting biases between the 2007-2010 and the 2015+ maps.

 The data products consist of two (2) global layers that include estimates of: